ItaloVicente/Clone-in-Code-Review/README.md

 - **`count_reviews_multiplas`**: Counts the number of reviews classified as uniquely multiple.
 - **`made_box_plot`**: Generates box plots for duration and distance metrics.

+##Results from final dataset

+1. The `type_clones/` directory contains all code blocks identified as clones by the Siamese tool, along with their respective classifications.
+2. The `new categoration/` directory provides information about the lifecycle of clones within both multiple and unique code reviews.
+3. The `classification/` directory contains the classification of each review as either multiple or unique and indicates whether a relevant clone was found.